milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 4. What personal data we collect and process

 We collect your personal data when you use our Services, create a new eBay account, provide us with information via a web form, add or update information in your eBay account, participate in online community discussions or otherwise interact with us.
-We also collect personal data from other sources (such as eBay Affiliates, credit agencies or bureaus, and data providers).
+We also collect personal data from other sources (such as other eBay Affiliates, credit agencies or bureaus, and data providers).

 Learn more about section 4